Product Guide

 When creating an override, you first choose which dates it applies to:

-- Single day -- Select one specific date from the calendar picker.
-Use this for individual holidays, sick days, or a single day where you need to block specific hours.
-For example, blocking December 25th or blocking the afternoon on a Friday before a long weekend.
+• Single day -- Pick one date from the calendar.
+Use this for individual holidays, sick days, or a day where you need to block specific hours.

-- Date range -- Select a start date and an end date to block multiple consecutive days entirely.
-Use this for vacations, conference attendance, or any multi-day period where you are completely unavailable.
-For example, if you are on vacation from July 14th through July 21st, create a single date range override that covers all eight days at once rather than creating eight individual overrides.
-Date ranges always block the full day -- if you need to block only certain hours, use single day overrides instead.
+• Date range -- Pick a start and end date to block multiple consecutive days.
+Use this for vacations, conferences, or any multi-day absence.
+For example, a July 14-21 vacation is one override instead of eight.
+Date ranges always block the full day -- if you only need to block certain hours, use a single day override instead.

 The override creation form showing the date picker with options for single day and date range selection